 where $c_n$ are the cofficients of the modular form\footnote{Guinand did not realized this nor constructed his example in the way we do here.}

 Above

-is the Dedekind eta-function, $q=e^{2\pi i z}$ and $\chi_{12}$ is the Dirichlet character of modulus $12$ with $\chi(1)=\chi(11)=-\chi(5)=-\chi(7)=1$ and zero otherwise.
-Hence, if $n=9m^2+2m$ then $\sqrt{n+1/9}=3m+1/3$, so the support of $\mu$ contains an arithmetic progression.
-We will show below that, with the right point of view, one can embed Guinand's example and also classical Poisson summation in a real one parameter family, for which almost all members have the property that their support intersect any infinite arithmetic progression at most finitely.
+is the Dedekind eta-function, $q=e^{2\pi i z}$ and $\chi_{12}$ is the Dirichlet character of modulus $12$ with $\chi_{12}(1)=\chi_{12}(11)=-\chi_{12}(5)=-\chi_{12}(7)=1$ and zero otherwise.
+Note that if $n=9m^2+2m$ then $\sqrt{n+1/9}=3m+1/3$, and so the support of $\mu$ contains an infinite arithmetic progression $\{3m+1/3\}_{m\geq 1}$.
+We will show below that, with the right point of view, one can embed Guinand's example and also classical Poisson summation in a real one-parameter family, for which almost all members have the property that their support intersect any infinite arithmetic progression at most four times.
 For that we need first the following lemma.

 \begin{lemma} Let $F\in \apc$, with locally finite spectrum contained in $[0,\infty)$ and assume that